spope851/vanilla-spenpo/README.md

 * since we aren't using a framework, the dev server needs to be told about our serverless functions in vercel.json
 * the is the purpose of the `builds` key that is added to the file via prepareVercelConfig.cjs
 * do not commit the changes made by this script.
 Vercel treats all /api folders the same in production
+* to remove the changes before committing, run `pnpm prepare:commit`
 * if you make change to vercel.json that you want to commit, remove this part first:
 ``` json
 "builds": [